Bio and CV

 2023 - Art activation in conjunction with opening of Uncle Badger Bates and Justine Muller exhibition "Barka; the forgotten river "

-2023 - Winner Maari Ma Indigenous art award
+2023 - Winner open category Ma Indigenous art award

-2024 - Family group Broken Hill city art gallery exhibition
+2024 - Curated - Wampa Waru Broken Hill city art gallery exhibition